Barr Green Mill or Shaw's Mill is a small tower mill (three floors) which was built in 1820 and stands close to the A16.

 The date plaque near the entrance to the former Stickford Primary School.

 The tower of St Helen's is Perpendicular.
-Its nave arcades are Early English but much of the exterior is the work of the ubiquitous James Fowler of Louth in 1853.
+Much of the exterior is the work of the ubiquitous James Fowler of Louth in 1853.

 Mark Acton, 2017